 Assisting Attorneys to Prepare for the cross-examination of mental health expert witness

-Dr. Raffle's website (wwww.rafflemd.com) contains commentary and case reflection on expertise in each of the above areas and additional areas of expertise gained over an extensive career.
+Dr. Raffle's website (wwww.rafflemd.com) contains articles, case studies, and additional information about his experience in areas of expertise gained over an extensive career.

 Areas of Expertise